pansila/v2ray_heroku/README.md

 *A redirection will be made to collect the clicks statistics.*

 ## Why another docker image?
-It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku), but the original one downloads and deflates the latest v2ray everytime the heroku app boots, incuring a large delay to respond to the proxy request.
+It's inspired by [v2ray-heroku](https://github.com/bclswl0827/v2ray-heroku), but the original one downloads and deflates the latest v2ray everytime the heroku app boots, incuring a large delay to respond to the proxy requests.

 This project builds the docker image with v2ray included and pushs to the docker hub, if you want the latest v2ray, just kick off the build in the github action manually or push a commit.